golangindia/StudyGroup/README.md

 The [Proposals](PROPOSALS.md) page also has information on how to submit RFPs.

-## Questions, Feedback & Suggestions
+## Volunteering & Sponsorship

-If you'd like to volunteer or engage with existing volunteers who run StudyGroup-India on any aspect that generally concerns the StudyGroup, please consider submitting an [issue](https://github.com/golangindia/StudyGroup/issues/new/choose) using the template `Questions, Feedback & Suggestions`.
+* If you'd like to **[volunteer](volunteers.md)** or engage with existing volunteers who run StudyGroup-India on any aspect that generally concerns the StudyGroup,
+* We are looking for **[sponsors](sponsors.md)** to join us to have better community reach and impact.

+### Questions, Feedback & Suggestions
+please consider submitting an [issue](https://github.com/golangindia/StudyGroup/issues/new/choose) using the template `Questions, Feedback & Suggestions`, if you've any questsions, feedback or suggestions.

 You can find an official list of maintainers in the [MAINTAINERS](MAINTAINERS) file, in case you wish to tag them in your communication.
-Please ensure that all you communication in this regard stays within the StudyGroup issue.
+Please ensure that all your communication in this regard stays within the StudyGroup issue.

 ## Inspiration